Into the Mist: Hiking Cape Lookout Trail Along the Oregon Coast

 Hike Distance: 5.8 miles

-Fog surrounded us from the moment we got in the car until we parked the car at the trailhead parking lot.
-Advection fog occurs along the coast when warmer more humid air coming from inland is cooled and moistened the air above it.
-The cooler air can't hold as much moisture as warm air so the moisture condenses into fog.
+Fog surrounded us from the moment we arrived at the trailhead parking lot.
+Advection fog occurs along the coast when warmer moist air moves over colder surfaces inland.
+The air cool from below causing water vapor to condense into tiny droplets, creating fog.
 Fog is something we'd gotten used to and have embraced during this trip.
-Of course the night before this hike I did research how to take 'good' pictures under foggy conditions.
+Of course the night before this hike I did research how to take 'good' pictures in foggy conditions.

 The clearly defined trail started out with a gradual descent through a new growth forest.